liuchengxu/space-vim/README.md

 ### `Exclude`

 Use `Exclude` command in `.spacevim` to remove a plugin in the layers enabled, e.g., `Exclude 'Shougo/denite.nvim'`.
+If use `Exclude` command, you need to run `:PlugClean` to gurantee the relevant configurations not to be loaded.

-For more information, you'd better refer to the README under the layer enabled or see config.vim and packages.vim directly.
+For more information, please refer to the README under the layer enabled, or you can see config.vim and packages.vim directly.

 If the README is not elaborate, sorry for that, space-vim now is in the early stages and a ton of stuffs are waitting to be done.